borismichel/happytree/README.md

 To enjoy: unpack and run `/www/index.html` - all the leaves are gone?
 Don't worry, press F5!

-You can always demo the current build at **http://myhappytree.herokuapp.com**.

 I have included an express web server to serve the ..umm...website(?) on port 3320

 If you want to use this as well, make sure you have node.js installed and follow these steps: